Introduction to Minnesota Slot Machine Casino Gambling in 2018

 It’s not required of Minnesota’s American Indian tribal casinos to provide actual values for their payout percentages.
 However, Little Six Casino currently states on their website that they have the loosest slots in Minnesota, claiming to have a 95% payout return.

-Summary of Minnesota Slot Machine Casino Gambling 2018
+Summary of Minnesota Slot Machine Casino Gambling in 2018

 In summary, Minnesota slot machine casino gambling consists of 19 tribal casinos with video machines including video slots.
 Otherwise, no slot machines are offered in Minnesota.